 Cloud-first is a core value at our company and Omni ETL is a testament to that.
 We were able to eliminate another self-managed piece of technology in our architecture, which pays dividends in our engineers’ sleep.
 As our CEO Phillip Merrick recently said, SparkPost is growing fast, and our focus is delivering email at scale.
 These changes to our stack were a critical step as the volume of email (and data) we process continues to grow.
 It gives our ops team some peace of mind, and allows all of us to continue to deliver new scalable solutions.

 I hope this has shed some light on the innards of SparkPost and how we can continue to deliver the data you need to improve your email operations.
 I did say real-time suppressions are coming soon, and because of technologies we started using in Omni ETL, we are close to launching.
 Stay tuned!
 If you just stumbled upon this post and have no idea what our reporting capabilities, webhooks, or suppressions can do, sign up for an account.
-Take it for a test drive with 100K free emails a month.
+Take it for a test drive for free.
 And as always, come talk to us on SparkPost community slack.

 — Bob Evans

 Director, Software Engineering